The seven best moments of the 2020 Oscars

 “We just wanted them to know we do more than comedy,” Rudolph added.

-Not to be outdone by themselves, Rudolph and Wiig ripped through a medley of apparel-related songs while giving the award for Best Costume Design, including “These Boots Are Made For Walkin’,” “Vogue,” Lady in Red,” and “The Thong Song.”
+Not to be outdone by themselves, Rudolph and Wiig ripped through a medley of apparel-related songs while giving the award for Best Costume Design, including “These Boots Are Made for Walkin’,” “Vogue,” Lady in Red,” and “The Thong Song.”

 5) Shady crowd reactions